ONE NEW MAN

 Much of the early part of our discipleship consists of attempting to do what the Lord has commanded us.
 This is how we demonstrate our love for Him.
 As we persevere in our efforts to please Him, studying His Word and seeking to be obedient, the Father looks on us with love.
 Then the Lord Jesus loves us and reveals Himself to us.

-The coming of the Lord set forth in the fourteenth chapter of John is not, as we mentioned previously, the Lord’s coming in the clouds of glory with the saints and holy angels.
+The coming of the Lord presented in John chapter 14 is not, as we mentioned previously, the Lord’s coming in the clouds of glory with the saints and holy angels.
 Rather it is a personal coming of the Lord, a revealing of Himself to the individual disciple who is seeking to please the Lord by keeping His commandments.

 John 14:23 describes the spiritual fulfillment of the Old Testament feast of Tabernacles (Leviticus 23:34).
 John 14:23 is the substance of which the feast of Tabernacles is a shadow, a type.